Alex-Fan777/Alex-Fan777.github.io/_posts/2023-05-14-loss-function.md

 ### CrossEntropyLossFlat
 ![image](https://github.com/Alex-Fan777/Alex-Fan777.github.io/assets/132428764/fc4fbc97-8db0-45b4-b3b6-9f22e9589115)
-CrossEntropyLossFlat is commonly used in multi category classification tasks, especially when the target label is in the form of one hot encoding.
-It provides a convenient and efficient way to calculate the cross entropy loss, and can be seamlessly integrated with other fastai functions (such as model training and verification).
+CrossEntropyLossFlat is a widely used loss function in multi-category classification tasks, particularly when the target labels are represented using one-hot encoding.
+It offers a convenient and efficient approach to compute the cross-entropy loss.
+Moreover, it seamlessly integrates with other fastai functions, such as model training and validation, facilitating a streamlined workflow.

 What is CrossEntrypy function?
 ![image](https://github.com/Alex-Fan777/Alex-Fan777.github.io/assets/132428764/ce171666-dfe6-4d1c-a6b4-c36a2e90e386)